wernerglinka/aiandyou/src/pages/index.md

     - AI and autonomous vehicles
     - and many other topics

-    All communities benefit from understanding more about AI and…
-    - its social good impact
-    - automation preparation
-    - long term challenges and opportunities

     _A portion of proceeds is donated to participating AI affinity groups (LatinX in AI, Black in AI, Women in Machine Learning (WiML), Queer in AI)._

 aside1: